gaponjk/gaponjk/README.md

-## 🖐️ Hi there, I'm Yaroslau Haponenka
+## Hi there, I'm Yaroslau Haponenka
-I looking towards building meaningful software that strikes the perfect balance: efficiency and functionality.
-I am passionate about contributing to projects.
 ### ⌨️ Languages and Tools

 <p>